escobard/create-dapp/documentation/devops.md

 Project dashboard here: https://circleci.com/gh/escobard

-As of January 27th, 2019, testing, production bundling, and deployment to heroku is all automated for the UI, once the master branch is updated within the github repository.
+As of July 21st, 2019, testing, production bundling, and deployment to heroku is all automated UI and API layers.